Financial Planning incorporating changing family needs through investment, retirement and estate planning

-In late 2013 I met a wealthy couple William and Margaret, age 58 and 59.
-They both had well paid jobs, a lovely old cottage, a French holiday home, buy to let property, investment funds and a mix of pension plans.
-Initially they simply required a new ISA each, using his investments and capital gains allowance.
-I asked them about social, environmental and ethical funds and Margaret was keen.
-When I showed William like for like performance figures, this soon ended his doubts about such funds.
+In 2013 Simon met Anne and David, age 59 and 58.
+Anne was a teacher and David a self-employed architect.
+They lived in a lovely old cottage, had a French holiday home, buy-to-let property, investment funds and a mix of pension plans.
+Initially, they approached The Lost Coin Financial Planning Ltd intending to open a new ISA each, using David’s investments and capital gains allowance.
+When Simon asked them about social, environmental and ethical funds, Anne was keen.
+Simon showed David like-for-like performance figures, which soon ended his doubts about such funds.

-Autumn 2015 and William was fast approaching age 60 and the maturing of an old pension.
+As the working relationship progressed, it became clear that Simon could help Anne and David make the best of their numerous pensions.
+In autumn 2015 David was fast approaching 60 and an old pension was due to mature.
 It had a high guaranteed annuity rate of 9.8%, almost double the current market rate.
-However the plan was not fully suitable for him as there was no option for a spouse’s pension.
-So with our advice he opted for a full pension, with no tax free cash (because even as a higher rate tax payer it will be very hard to beat that level of income, without risk and guaranteed for life) and the full 10 year income guarantee.
+However, the plan was not wholly suitable for him as there was no option for a spouse’s pension.
+So, with Simon’s advice, he opted for a full pension, with no tax-free cash and the full 10-year income guarantee.
+Even as a higher-rate taxpayer it would have been very hard to beat that level of income, without risk and guaranteed for life.

-At the same time Margaret had just retired from teaching and started her Teachers Pension.
-However she also had a stakeholder pension and an additional voluntary contribution scheme.
-She wanted to maximise the benefits from these, based on achieving a target net income.
-When I asked about her health she disclosed a back injury and so we looked at enhanced annuities.
-This gained her 9% extra pension income for life, with a 14 year income guarantee.
-We agreed to defer her stakeholder pension to the next tax year to limit her income tax position.
+At the same time, Anne had just retired from teaching and started her teacher’s pension.
+However, she also had a stakeholder pension and an additional voluntary contribution scheme.
+Anne had a target net income in mind and wanted to maximise the benefits of her stakeholder and additional voluntary pensions to help her achieve her aim.
+When Simon asked about Anne’s health, she disclosed a back injury and so Simon suggested looking at enhanced annuities.
+This gained her 9% extra pension income for life, with a 14-year income guarantee.
+Anne decided to defer her stakeholder pension to the next tax year to limit her income tax position.

-In Summer 2016 we transferred her stakeholder pension to a modern, flexible, drawdown pension.
-This enabled her to start an income equal to her expected state pension, which only becomes payable at age 66.
-At that point she intends to stop her flexible income and leave the pension plan to grow, for the benefit of her grandchildren.
+In summer 2016, Anne’s stakeholder pension was transferred to a modern, flexible, drawdown pension.
+This enabled her to start an income equal to her expected state pension, which is payable at age 66.
+At that point, she intends to stop her flexible income and leave the pension plan to grow, for the benefit of her grandchildren.
+By thinking carefully about what she wanted to achieve, Anne was able to make choices confidently.
+Not only did this mean the pension fulfilled Anne’s lifestyle in the here and now, it would also work for her long-term goal of providing for her grandchildren.

-A year later we met again under our standard fixed fee Shilling service.
-This time we prepared a full cashflow report to show that William could retire early at age 62.
-He was finding it hard to continue working as a self employed architect, since Margaret had stopped teaching.
-They had so many things they would like to do.
-So in April 2018 William finished work aged 62.
-At first he felt guilty, coming from a farming background, but now he has become used to their new lifestyle.
+A year later, Anne, David and Simon met under The Lost Coin’s standard fixed-fee service.
+This time Simon prepared a full cashflow report which showed that David could retire early at age 62.
+He was finding it hard to continue working since Anne had stopped teaching – they had so many things they wanted to do!
+So, in April 2018 David finished work aged 62.
+At first he felt guilty, coming from a farming background, though he has grown used to their new lifestyle.
 This has become even busier with new grandchildren, overseas holidays and visits to France.

-We review their investments and cashflow planning each year.
-At present we are reviewing the charges and performance of their discretionary fund manager.
+Simon reviews Anne and David’s investments and cashflow planning each year.
+At present, the charges and performance of their discretionary fund manager are under review.
 The aim is to simplify and de-risk their investments whilst keeping a close eye on tax and charges.

 The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.